Unique Venue Spotlights: Imurj and Koka Booth Amphitheatre

 In a destination full of world-class museums, outdoor recreation, award-winning culinary spots and more, one activity tends to stand out by being a bit louder than the others—live music!

 Raleigh, N.C., has the most live music of any destination in the state—the most dates, the most venues, the most bands and the most genres.
-And in a city known for sprawling, rocking, community-wide festivals, the month of Sept. is the crown jewel.
-International Bluegrass Music Association's World of Bluegrass, Hopscotch Music Festival, Dreamville Festival, Groove in the Garden and more highlight a jam-packed calendar.
+The city's known for sprawling, rocking, community-wide festivals in late summer/early fall: International Bluegrass Music Association's World of Bluegrass, Hopscotch Music Festival, Groove in the Garden, SPARKcon and more.

 Imurj (a portmanteau of Immersion into the arts and Emerging Artists) is a creative space for all artists, musicians and patrons of the arts, located across from Nash Square in downtown Raleigh's Warehouse District, just a few blocks from the Raleigh Convention Center.
 When not being used for private events, Imurj is bustling with working artists during the daytime and is packed with crowds for open mic nights and comedy jams in the evenings.